 While this PC will be perfectly fine if you upgrade only one component like the best possible CPU, GPU, or RAM, I still advise you to invest in other parts as well.
 The first upgrade for this PC I recommend is the graphics card.
 The Radeon RX 6650 XT is perfectly fine for 1080p gaming but if you want to max out games at 1440p or at 4K or if you want to have the extra eye candy by turning On the Ray Tracing to ultra, a powerful GPU like RX 6850 XT or an RTX 3080 will be a game changer.

-The i5 12400F will easily handle those GPUs but if you want to go with something like an RX 7900 XT, I would recommend upgrading your CPU to something like an i5 13600K or higher.
-However, it is better to upgrade your motherboard before upgrading your CPU as we used a locked chipset, and installing an overclockable CPU like 13600K won’t do much good unless you are using a Z690/Z790 motherboard that allows overclocking and also offer more PCI-E lanes, more and faster ports/slots.
+The 5600X will easily handle those GPUs but if you want to go with something like an RX 7900 XT, I would recommend upgrading your CPU to something like a 5800X3D which is definitely a top-notch choice.
+However, it is better to upgrade your motherboard before upgrading your CPU as we used a basic B450 chipset which isn’t very capable of overclocking.
+However, it is completely optional because the performance gain won’t justify the cost increase.

 The next upgrade can be your RAM or storage.
 Adding another 16GB RAM kit of the same model will make your system a beast but keep in mind that you will only be able to add more RAM if you get a better motherboard as we have a board with only 2x DIMMs.
 For storage, you can add one more SSD with at least 1 or 2TB of storage space.